gcrtnst/sw-compdocs/sw_compdocs/01_VEHICLE_CONTROL.md

 ## Tank Wheel (Huge)

-Large wheel for tracked vehicles.
+Huge wheel for tracked vehicles.

 A drive wheel is required to rotate the connected track.
 The wheel will form a track with other wheels of the same size and orientation that are placed in line and on the same body.